pabsan-0/nvds-performance/README.md

 - `jpeg`: these pipelines grab frames in compressed jpeg format
 - `jpeg-sync`: these pipelines grab frames in compressed jpeg format and then force `nvdsmux` to sync all cameras before batching

+See the benchmarking results for these in their respective folders.

 ## Testing interface

 **WARNING:** These are developer's tools filled with unsafe practices (such as running shell commands from regex-overwritten strings).
 Nothing bad should happen with the default scripts, but do pay attention if you start modifying files.